TracyWebster/power-key-vault/README.md

-# FHEVM Hardhat Template
+# Power Key Vault

-A Hardhat-based template for developing Fully Homomorphic Encryption (FHE) enabled Solidity smart contracts using the FHEVM protocol by Zama.
+A secure FHE-based energy management system built with FHEVM protocol by Zama.
+This project enables private energy consumption tracking and management using Fully Homomorphic Encryption.

 ## Quick Start